cenkgokturk/Car-Trade-Web-App/README.md

-# Bil 372 - Project
+# Automotive Trading Web Site

 ## Additional Note
 In order to pull the most recent version, write pull from 'reverted' branch by writing the following command:
 > git pull origin reverted

 ## Description
-Kazıklan-ma is a car selling website, designed to eliminate price hike of pre-owned vehicles.
+Kazıklan-ma is a car trading website, designed to eliminate price hike of pre-owned vehicles.
 To do so, it prevents sellers from putting higher price tags than the ones in the official price lists.
-Furthermore, buyers are shown with average and dealer prices for each car alongside the seller price.
+Furthermore, buyers are shown the average and dealer prices for each car alongside the seller price.

 ## Team
 Abdulkadir Özpolat <br>